Exception handling for the Amazon SDK for Java 2.x - Amazon SDK for Java 2.x

 AwsServiceException (and subclasses)

 AwsServiceException is the most common exception that you’ll experience when using the Amazon SDK for Java.
 AwsServiceException is a subclass of the more general SdkServiceException.
-AwsServiceExceptions represent an error response from an Amazon Web Service.
+AwsServiceExceptions represent an error response from an Amazon Web Services service.
 For example, if you try to terminate an Amazon EC2 instance that doesn’t exist, Amazon EC2 will return an error response and all the details of that error response will be included in the AwsServiceException that’s thrown.

 AwsServiceException provides you with information such as: